Launch posts, architecture explainers, and operator guidance for the AI Authority Runtime.

 We ran 5 red team agents against our own platform.
 Here is what they found, and how we fixed every issue.

-Introducing MIR: An Open Standard for Classifying AI Agent Actions
+Introducing the Open Intent Layer: An Open Standard for Classifying AI Agent Actions

 There is no common language for describing what AI agents do.
-MIR changes that.
-The Intended Intent Reference is an open taxonomy of 14 domains and 100+ categories for classifying AI agent actions.
+The Open Intent Layer changes that.
+The Open Intent Layer is an open taxonomy of 14 domains and 100+ categories for classifying AI agent actions.
 Apache 2.0 licensed.

 The AI Agent Trust Problem